mbevand/ledthemfight/README.md

 * the visual quality of their [library of effects](https://electromage.com/patterns) is dubious—their single most popular effect "KITT" has non-smooth red gradients, their 3rd most popular effect "sparkfire" is weirdly grainy near the base, "fire - red" is inexplicalby dim, "policeLights" are red/purple instead of red/blue??, and so on

 It seems to me the Pixelblaze effect library is more curated for 2D LED arrays, not 1D LED strings.

+## led-control

+I recently stumbled upon [led-control](https://github.com/jackw01/led-control) which is very similar to LED Them Fight.
+It is Python based, more featureful, but has more software dependencies.

+I like the fact that in addition to being able to run on the Pi and having the LED string directly connected to a GPIO, just like LED Them Fight, it can also control a string connected to a Pi Pico that is itself connected to the Pi via a USB cable.
+The project provides a simple firmware for the Pico that exposes a USB virtual serial interface for relaying pixel data to the string.
+This means in theory led-control could be extended to support an arbitrary number of LED strings, with the help of an arbitrary number of Picos connected to the Pi's USB ports (potentially through a USB hub).
+Although as of March 2024, led-control does not allow this.